ignatandrei/BlazorBrowserHistory/README.md

 1. BBH.Models

+2. BBH.UI

-2. One of the following
+3. One of the following
     BBH.SqliteWasmBlazor ( use SqliteWasmBlazor for storing in WASM )
     BBH.BitBesql ( use BeSqBit.Besql for storing in WASM  )